solusine/markdown-licenses/licenses/MPL-2.0.md

 ### 6. Disclaimer of Warranty

 > [!IMPORTANT]
-> Covered Software is provided under this License on an "_as is_" basis, without warranty of any kind, either expressed, implied, or statutory, including, without limitation, warranties that the Covered Software is free of defects, merchantable, fit for a particular purpose or non-infringing.
+> Covered Software is provided under this License on an “_as is_” basis, without warranty of any kind, either expressed, implied, or statutory, including, without limitation, warranties that the Covered Software is free of defects, merchantable, fit for a particular purpose or non-infringing.
 >
 > The entire risk as to the quality and performance of the Covered Software is with You.
 > Should any Covered Software prove defective in any respect, You (not any Contributor) assume the cost of any necessary servicing, repair, or correction.